ripped-rooster/Terraform-Associate-Notes/README.md

   }
 }
 ```
-- Null_Resource IS NOT a provisioner
+- Null_Resource IS NOT a provisioner, however with a provisioner defined on a null_resource, you can run your scripts as part of the Terraform life cycle without being attached to any "real" resource.

 ## Terraform Modules